-Terminal 1 of the San Francisco International Airport (SFO) was built in the early 1960s.
-However, in recent years, the aging terminal couldn’t keep up with the demands of the millions of passengers who pass through it every year.
+Terminal 1 of San Francisco International Airport (SFO) was built in the early 1960s and renovated in the 1980s.
+However, in recent years, the aging terminal could not keep up with the demands of the millions of passengers who pass through it every year.

-The Terminal 1 Program has been executed by two separate teams that have been working in close collaboration since the beginning: Boarding Area B (with an Austin-Webcor joint venture as general contractor and a design team led by HKS-Woods Bagot-ED2-KYA joint venture architects) and Terminal 1 Center (with Hensel Phelps as general contractor and a design team led by Gensler-Kuth Ranieri joint venture architects).
-The airport arranged for both teams to work together in a co-working space on the SFO campus known as the “Big Room,” with over 120 design and construction professionals situated together to deliver the program as a single team.
-SFO’s goal was to revolutionise their guest experience, while revising, fostering, and celebrating a modern romance of travel.
+To address this, the Terminal 1 Replacement Program was executed by two separate teams who worked in close collaboration from the outset: Boarding Area B (with an Austin-Webcor joint venture as general contractor and a design team led by HKS-Woods Bagot-ED2-KYA joint venture architects) and Terminal 1 Center (with Hensel Phelps as general contractor and a design team led by Gensler-Kuth Ranieri joint venture architects).
+During the construction process, the airport arranged for both teams to work together in a collaborative working space on the SFO campus known as the “Big Room,” with over 120 design, construction, and SFO professionals situated together to deliver the program as a single team.
+SFO’s goal was to revolutionize their guest experience, while revising, fostering, and celebrating a modern romance of travel.

-Arup was appointed as the primary designer for the airside elements of the project, including aviation planning, civil engineering, and sustainability consulting, in addition to building design services including mechanical, electrical, plumbing, and acoustics/audio-visual.
-Opened partially in July 2019 with 9 gates, the project will ultimately deliver 25 aircraft gates by 2023, all in a spacious two-level terminal building.
-The building features an art gallery, food halls, concessions, an automated baggage handling system, connections to ground transportation, and new post-security connections to the international terminal, enabling the new facility to handle both domestic and international flights.
+As the main engineer on the Boarding Area B design team, Arup was appointed as the primary designer for the airside elements of the project, including aviation planning, civil engineering, and sustainability consulting, in addition to building design services including mechanical, electrical, plumbing, and acoustics/audio-visual.
+Opened in three phases (2019, 2020, and 2021), Boarding Area B is now fully operational with 25 aircraft gates, all in a spacious terminal building with two levels and a mezzanine.
+The building features expansive passenger waiting rooms, food & beverage and retail concessions, an automated baggage handling system, connections to ground transportation, and new post-security connections to the international terminal, enabling the new facility to handle both domestic and international flights.

-As the lead airside civil engineer for the project, we were also responsible for design and construction administration of the 30-acre apron and taxiway reconfiguration, which is being delivered in multiple stages.
-We coordinated extensively with the airport’s airside logistics team to maintain operational flexibility during the staged construction and during operation for the apron and taxi reconfiguration.
+As the lead airside civil engineer for the project, we were also responsible for design of the 30-acre apron and taxiway reconfiguration, which was delivered in multiple stages.
+We coordinated extensively with the airport’s airside logistics team to maintain operational flexibility during the staged construction, including provision of temporary taxilanes and stands.

 Delivering energy efficiency

 Our multidisciplinary teams helped deliver a highly energy-efficient building despite the intense energy uses of a 24/7 airport terminal.
+From the start of the design, Arup identified two critical areas for reducing energy consumption: the heating and cooling systems, and the baggage handling system.
 The mechanical system features extensive use of radiant ceilings for heating and cooling, allowing for a smaller and extremely efficient displacement ventilation system.
-Electrochromic glazing is used throughout the concourse level to provide high-quality daylight while eliminating glare.
-An advanced modular baggage handling system – the first of its kind in the United States – uses half the energy of typical belt-type conveyors.
+Electrochromic glazing is used throughout the concourse level (with Low-E high performance glazing at the clerestory level) to provide high-quality daylight while reducing glare and heat gain.
+The boarding area is partly powered by a 1 MW solar array located on the building’s roof.
+In addition, an advanced modular baggage handling system – the first of its kind in the United States – uses half the energy of typical belt-type conveyors.
+Altogether, Harvey Milk Terminal 1’s sustainable design measures helped to achieve over 40% energy savings, ultimately allowing Boarding Area B to achieve LEED v4/4.1 BD+C New Construction Platinum certification, the first airport terminal in the world to do so.

 Maintaining operations while making improvements

-We collaborated with the design-build contractor to determine a phased approach and construction schedule that maintains aircraft operations and flexibility.
-Phasing is optimised using temporary remote gates, reconfiguring existing gates, and interim grading solutions.
-Temporary utilities allow existing services and system redundancy to be maintained while the permanent facilities are built.
+We collaborated with the design-build contractor to determine a phased approach and construction schedule that maintained aircraft operations and flexibility.
+Phasing was optimized using temporary remote gates, reconfiguring existing gates, and interim grading solutions.
+Temporary utilities allowed existing services and system redundancy to be maintained while the permanent facilities were built.

 Modern aircraft parking